 Buying Grains of Paradise

 Grains of Paradise, although virtually forgotten by Western cooks, can still be purchased in Middle Eastern, African, or Indian markets.
-The spice is also available from many sellers on Amazon.
+The spice is also available on Amazon, such as the Frontier Grains Of Paradise w/ Grinder.

 Grains of Paradise is also called alligator pepper, Guinea pepper, Melegueta pepper, ginger pepper, and alligator pepper.
 It was also called British pepper.